|

 After being optimized, the individual docking modes are assessed by an energy function which is carried in the individual docking programs and has been tuned for the current target protein.
 In general, most of the docking program adopting the grid algorithm calculate a score value rather than the interaction energy, since the grid algorithm largely simplifies the energy calculations.
 A compound that adopts higher score in these modes is suggested as a candidate for the target protein molecule.

-See our protein- and ligand-flexible multiple-compound docking simulation program, Docking Study with HyperChem, which carries out a novel and most powerful docking algorithm.
-Moreover, this program can also perform true flexible docking which can consider the side chain and main chain flexibilities of the whole protein molecule as well as the compound flexibility.
+See our biological macromolecule- and ligand-flexible docking and screening program, Docking Study with HyperChem, which carries out a novel and most powerful docking algorithm.

 Return to the Virtual Screening